FarronF/limerick-council-meetings/meetings/2023/04/12-Meeting of the Home and Social Development Strategic Policy Committee/Minutes – Meeting of the Home and Social Strategic Policy Committee – 15th February 2023.md

 should not be reliant on the private market.
 Ms. Newell replied that the Council have their own sites

 they are activating including Sonny’s Corner, Curragower Site and Toppins Field.
-Regular updates will--- 4
+Regular updates will
+---
+4

 be provided on Affordable Housing every quarter in tandem with the Quarterly Housing Delivery